-Mention Mexican spirits and most people think of tequila; understandable since the U.S. boasts the largest global market (Mexico is a close second).
+Mention Mexican spirits and most people think of tequila; which is understandable since the U.S. boasts the largest global market (Mexico is a close second).
 But tequila’s edgier cousin has been around for centuries and we’re here to tell you all about it.

 From its deep ties to Mexican culture to how to make it and the difference between mezcal and tequila, we’ve got you covered.

 Read on so you can navigate the spirits like a pro the next time you travel to Mexico:

 Let’s start that any spirit distilled from the agave plant is considered a mezcal.
 As in, it is the mother term under which other distilled agave spirits like tequila, sotol, bacanora, and raicilla reside.

 We’re talking only distilled agave spirits, so, the fermented (but not distilled) agave alcohol pulque is excluded.

 Now for the spirit’s origin story.
 In addition to introducing wheat and domesticated animals, the Spanish conquistadors brought distillation when they arrived in Mexico.
 They took the agave and started distilling it and, as such, mezcal was the first distilled spirit made in the Americas.

 They Use Different Types of Agave